 Yes, especially with dynamic rates, but less quickly than with solar panels.

-Are subsidies provided for home batteries?
+Are there subsidies available for home batteries?

 Can I expand my home battery later?